What is Greece famous for? The mention of Greece conjures up images of beautiful Cycladic villages, sumptuous cuisine

 Famous texts such as Homer’s “Iliad” and “Odyssey” were written in Ancient Greek.
 Sophocles and Euripides also wrote their plays in this language.
 Changes to the language from Ancient Greek to Modern Greek took place around 1453 AD.

 Greek hospitality is one of the reasons that many visitors to Greece return again and again.
 The people of Greece are known for being warm and welcoming.

 Locals are always happy to lend a hand to confused tourists, and it’s not uncommon to find a bottle of ouzo or raki at your guesthouse as a welcome gift.
-When you finish your dinner at a taverna in Greece, you are usually treated with a free dessert or digestif.
+When you finish your dinner at a tavern in Greece, you are usually treated with a free dessert or digestif.

 The hospitality here has roots in history.
 In Ancient Greece, this concept was called xenia.
 The term translated to meaning “guest friendship”.
 Today, Greeks still want their visitors to end their vacations with the best impressions of their country.